frontity/docs/learning-frontity/settings.md

 For now, let's leave it here.
 We will explain why the namespaces are important later.

-The important takeaway here is: _In the settings file you have the opportunity to change the `state` of **Frontity**.
+The important takeaway here is: _in the settings file you have the opportunity to change the `state` of **Frontity**.
 Most of the time you will use this to configure the settings of each package._